MuteMotion-Tech/MuteMotion-SteamOS-Shim/README.md

 * **Data Persistence:** Relational configuration management using `SQLite` in WAL mode for concurrent access.

 ## Academic Validation
-This specific repository and its associated documentation were developed as a technical proof-of-concept for the **Universidade Lusófona**.
+This specific repository and its associated documentation were developed as a technical proof-of-concept for **Universidade Lusófona do Porto**.

 * **Lead Implementation:** Adriano N. (a22307762@alunos.ulht.pt)
 * **Institutional Supervision:** Prof. José Braga de Vasconcelos